-Help keep GVSU a sustainable place by utilizing the waste sorting stations for compost, recycling, and landfill at all Campus Dining Locations.
+Help keep GVSU a sustainable place by utilizing the waste sorting stations for compost, recycling, and landfill at all Laker Food Co locations.
 The average human being produces about 4.4 pounds of garbage per day - lets work together to ensure that most of that does not go into the landfill!

 Grand Valley participates in Zero Waste Football Games, an annual event every football season that strives to have as little landfill waste as possible at each game.
 If you are an individual or student organization interested in volunteering at one of our Zero Waste Football Games, contact [email protected]